 I confirm that the learner has met the requirements for all assessment criteria demonstrating knowledge and skills for this unit.

-Additional information about the unit: Relationship to occupational standards HSC 382: Support individuals to prepare for, adapt to and manage change.
-Guidance for developing assessment arrangements for the unit:
+HSC 382: Support individuals to prepare for, adapt to and manage change.

+Guidance for developing unit assessment arrangements - provided with the unit